Lumen Technologies Inc: This 9.7% Yield Is Hard to Ignore

 However, this doesn’t mean every S&P 500 company is stingy.
 Lumen Technologies Inc (NYSE:LUMN), for instance, is an S&P 500 component that yields close to the double-digit mark.

 Now, the name Lumen Technologies may not sound familiar.
-And that’s because the company used to go by the name of CenturyLink Inc and traded under the ticker “CTL.”
-The company announced the name change on September 14, trading under new ticker symbol “LUMN” since September 18.
-(Source: “CenturyLink Transforms, Rebrands as Lumen®,” Lumen Technologies Inc, September 14, 2020.)
+And that’s because the company used to go by the name of CenturyLink Inc and traded on the New York Stock Exchange under the ticker “CTL.”
+The company announced the name change on September 14, trading under new ticker “LUMN” since September 18.
+(Source: “CenturyLink Transforms, Rebrands as Lumen,” Lumen Technologies Inc, September 14, 2020.)

 Lumen Technologies Inc is a telecommunications company that serves enterprises, small businesses, and consumers.
 It has 450,000 route miles of fiber and more than 170,000 on-net buildings.
 With the existing fiber network and Lumen’s more than 100 edge data centers, the company can provide latency of 5ms or better for 98% of U.S. demand.
 (Source: “The Platform for a Digital World,” Lumen Technologies Inc, last accessed September 21, 2020.)